Stay home if you can to avoid any risk of spread. You must work from home unless you're not able to. Children should learn at home if possible.

 Do not invite or allow social visitors, such as friends, extended family and whānau, to enter your home.

 Keep your distance when outside your home.

-You legally must wear a face covering on public transport.
+- legally must wear a face covering on public transport and on domestic flights

 You can travel within your local area, for example going to work or school, shopping, or getting exercise.
 Public transport can continue to operate with strict health and safety requirements.

 Travel between regions